-The blue marks in this photo below indicate that a full block will start in the right corner and continue to the left.
+The blue marks in this photo indicate that a full block will start in the far right corner and continue to the left.
 Full block are then used throughout except at door and window breaks, which will require the use of half block.
 The final full block will meet the initial block, completing the “block bond”.